beki-get/Property-Listing/README.md

 Zustand is minimal — no boilerplate, no context providers, no reducers.
 It handles two specific needs: persisting authentication across page refreshes and syncing favorites across browser tabs via BroadcastChannel.

+Property images are stored as URLs in PostgreSQL rather than binary data in the database.
+Cloudinary handles image hosting, CDN delivery, and optimization separately from the application.
+Storing images directly in the database would increase storage costs, slow down queries, and make backups unnecessarily large.
+Cloudinary gives a dedicated URL per image that can be stored as a simple string — keeping the database lean and the API responses fast

 ## Features

 **Buyers**